JRHB314/VBCS-Integration/WIP.md

 {img}
 {img}
 <br>
 This means we are ready to set up our Service Connection.
+In Lab 300 we called the REST endpoint in our Javascript, but VBCS actually offers a nice feature to make REST calls without (much) coding.
 On the far left, hit the icon that looks like a wire with a bump in it (the third from the top) and then hit the plus sign to create a new Service Connection.
 Choose Define by Endpoint.<br>
 {img}
 <br>
 Now, we need our REST endpoint URL.
 Reopen your GrapheneDB Database, and go to the Connection tab.
 There you will find your HTTP REST endpoint.<br>